Ch (computer programming)

-Ch can be embedded in C/C++ application programs.
+CH can be embedded in C and C++ application programs.
 It has numerical computing and graphical plotting features.
-Ch is a combined shell and IDE.
-Ch shell combines the features of common shell and C language.
+CH is combined of both shell and IDE.
+CH shell combines the features of common shell and C language.
 ChIDE provides quick code navigation and symbolic debugging.
-It is based on embedded Ch, Scite and Scintilla.
+It is based on embedded CH, Scite, and Scintilla.

-Ch is written in C and runs on Windows, Linux, macOS, FreeBSD, AIX, Solaris, QNX, and HP-UX.
+CH is written in C and runs on Windows, Linux, macOS, FreeBSD, AIX, Solaris, QNX, and HP-UX.
 It supports C90 and major C99 features, but it does not support the full set of C++ features.
-C99 complex number, IEEE-754 floating-point arithmetic, and variable-length array features were supported in Ch before they became part of the C99 standard.
-An article published by Computer Reseller News (CRN) named Ch as notable among C-based virtual machines for its functionality and the availability of third-party libraries.
+C99 complex number, IEEE 754 floating-point arithmetic, and variable-length array features were supported in CH before they became part of the C99 standard.
+An article published by Computer Reseller News (CRN) named CH as notable among C-based virtual machines for its functionality and the availability of third-party libraries.

-Ch has many tool kits that extend its functions.
-For example, Ch Mechanism Toolkit is used for design and analysis of commonly used mechanisms such as four-bar linkage, five-bar linkage, six-bar linkage, crank-slider mechanism, and cam-follower system.
-Ch Control System Toolkit is used for modeling, design, and analysis of continuous-time or discrete-time linear time invariant (LTI) control systems.
-Both tool kits includes the source code.
+CH has many tool kits that extend its functions.
+For example, the CH Mechanism Toolkit is used for design and analysis of commonly used mechanisms such as four-bar linkage, five-bar linkage, six-bar linkage, crank-slider mechanism, and cam-follower system.
+CH Control System Toolkit is used for the design, analysis, and modelling of continuous-time or discrete-time linear time-invariant (LTI) control systems.
+Both tool kits include the source code.